-The UMG 96RM is provided for the measurement and calculation of electrical parameters such as voltage, current, power, energy, harmonics, etc. for building installations, to distributors, circuit breakers and busbar trunking systems.
+The UMG 96RM-M is provided for the measurement and calculation of electrical parameters such as voltage, current, power, energy, harmonics, etc. for building installations, to distributors, circuit breakers and busbar trunking systems.

-The UMG 96RM is only suitable for installation in enclosures and switchboards in permanent, weatherproof switchgears.
+The UMG 96RM-M is suitable for installation in permanent, weatherproof switchboards.
 Conducting switchboards must be earthed.
-It can be mounted in any position.